-The best savings rate in the country as of this writing is Popular Direct Exclusive Savings.
-This account offers an impressive interest rate of 2.00 percent APY.
+The Popular Direct Exclusive Savings account offers an impressive interest rate of 1.85 percent APY.
 Like all accounts on this list, it is FDIC insured.

 Popular Direct is an online bank that offers this high yield savings account and CDs.
-Accounts are accessible through online banking.
 You can also deposit to an account with mobile check deposit with your phone, which makes it easy to add to savings.

-Salem Five Direct offers the second best interest rate at an impressive 1.85 percent APY.
+Salem Five Direct offers a 2.05 percent interest rate at an impressive.
 You can open an account with a $100 deposit.
-There is no minimum balance once your account is open, and no monthly fees.
+There is no minimum balance once your account is open and no monthly fees.

 If you want a low minimum opening balance, DollarSavingsDirect is the place to go.
 With a minimum opening balance of just $1, you can open an account that pays 1.80 percent APY.
 When considering the unappealing website, the bank is FDIC insured so you know your money is safe.